Never Going Back Again: Background and composition

+Recording

+"Never Going Back Again" consists of an acoustic guitar and vocals, both of which are performed by Buckingham.
+He played the acoustic guitar using a Travis picking technique and drew inspiration from the work of Ry Cooder, a session guitarist.
+Buckingham wanted to orchestrate the song with a single acoustic guitar that could "carry the track in total."
+To capture the optimal sound, producer Ken Caillat suggested that Buckingham's acoustic guitar be restrung every 20 minutes.
+Caillat pitied the guitar tech's job of restringing the acoustic guitar three times an hour for "the entire day", but approved of Buckingham's "magnificent" instrumental passages.
+When he was overdubbing his vocals, Buckingham realized that he played his acoustic guitar parts in the wrong key, so he recorded the song from scratch the following day.

 The working title for the song was "Brushes" because it was originally recorded with just Buckingham playing acoustic guitar and fellow band member Mick Fleetwood playing a snare drum using drum brushes.
 In the song's final release, the snare drum was removed.
-However, the drums and lead guitar part that were removed from the original release was restored as a bonus track for the DVD-audio release of Rumours.
+However, the drums and lead guitar parts that went unused on the original release were restored and included as a bonus track for the DVD-audio release of Rumours.
 The alternate mix, created by Caillat, was received well by Fleetwood, who encouraged Caillat to place "Brushes" in the running order for the 2004 remaster of Rumours.
 According to Billboard reviewer Christopher Walsh, these parts represent "a pleasant surprise that adds to the song's emotional punch."
+Another alternate mix of "Never Going Back Again" was found on the 35th anniversary deluxe edition of Rumours, which featured Nicks singing duet vocals with Buckingham.